 The Company measures warrants issued with common shares in unit private placements using the residual method.
-During the years ended January 31, 2016 and 2015, the issue price of units was not higher than the market price of the Company's shares at the time of issuance.
+During the year ended January 31, 2017 and 2016, the issue price of units was not higher than the market price of the Company's shares at the time of issuance.
 Accordingly, no value was allocated to such warrants.